+We take a look at the Solar Power Amendment in Florida.
 We know for a fact that the legislative branch of the United States is the primary source of rules, regulations, incentives, etc. regarding the manufacturing and usage of solar power.
 Other than these, the legislature has also paved ways to make solar power accessible to everyone.
 Based on data, the “sunniness” of a state does not necessarily dictate its success in solar power management.
 In fact, it is the cloudiest states that mostly excel in passing renewable energy bills.
 Sunny states on the other hand, which includes Florida of course, are doing unexpectedly poor.
 To be discussed below is the timeline of significant events regarding solar power in Florida which may include public rules and policies.

-The Enactment of the Florida Renewable Energy Technologies and Energy Efficiency Act
+Solar Power Amendment for Florida Renewable Energy Technologies and Energy Efficiency Act

 The first solar power plant in Florida, which goes by the name of “FPL DeSoto Next Generation Solar Energy Center,” was constructed back in 2009.
 It is named after its maker, Florida Power & Light (FPL).
-During its early years, the solar power plant was considered as one of the largest in the world.

 Florida Power & Light Creates Another Groundbreaking Project